arielhillel/PromoIt/README.md

 # PromoIt
-PromoIt, Made by Arthur Zarankin And Yair
+PromoIt, Made by Arthur Zarankin And Yaron Malol And Ariel